Marketing the City of Cologne

 Guests and Cologne residents alike are looking forward to the expansion of the leisure and cultural programmes — and they're not the only ones.
 These programmes attract several hundred thousand visitors to the city each year.
 The money they spend benefits Cologne retailers, service providers and the catering sector.

-Three examples out of many:
+Here two examples out of many:

 All of Cologne celebrates gamescom, the world’s biggest games event